megoldsby/cxp/README.md

 The system is structured as a library.
 The application calls CXP services and links the CXP object code with the application program.

 I intend CXP to run on bare hardware.
-Just to get things rolling, however, I have made a prototype implemenation over an operating system; that is, I use operating system constructs to implement the same interface that CXP will use over bare hardware.
+Just to get things rolling, however, I made this prototype implemenation over an operating system; that is, I use operating system constructs to implement the same interface that CXP will use over bare hardware.
+I haven't yet decided which processor to use for the first hardware implementation.
 I hope that the hardware implementations will be suitable for realtime use.

 My original operating system target for the prototype was Linux.
 The most straightforward implementation is to use a pthread for each (simulated) processor and `swapcontext` for context switching on each processor.
 However, the Linux implementation of `swapcontext` is not adequate for preemptive scheduling.
 Therefore I made the decision to switch to Solaris for development work and never looked back.
 Solaris has been a joy to work with.